trtcrd/SLIM/man/sections/How-to-write-a-new-module.md

 ### The onLoad function
 onLoad is the function that will be called immediately after the HTML part loading.
 Depending on the annotation in the HTML (see mymodule.html for more details), the basic onLoad function will recognize your inputs, outputs and param, reload their previous value and setup triggers on value changes.
-If you want to add comportment on unrecognized html pieces, don't forget to call "super.onLoad()" (for an example, see the module [pandaseq](https://github.com/yoann-dufresne/amplicon_pipeline/blob/master/www/modules/pandaseq.js)).
+If you want to add comportment on unrecognized html pieces, don't forget to call "super.onLoad()" (for an example, see the module [wildcard creator](/www/modules/wildcard-creator.js)).

 ### the getConfiguration function
 getConfiguration will transform the values in the HTML to the configuration object that will be send to the server.